elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-key-properties-of-amino-acids-that-affect-their-interaction-with-water.md

 score: -1.0
 related_article1:
     id: 165342
+    title: >-
-    title: What role do hydrogen bonds play in the tertiary and quaternary structures of proteins?
+        What role do hydrogen bonds play in the tertiary and quaternary structures of proteins?
     subject: Biology
     url: /learn/biology/questions/what-role-do-hydrogen-bonds-play-in-the-tertiary-and-quaternary-structures-of-proteins
 related_article2:
     id: 165335
+    title: >-
-    title: How do charged and uncharged side chains influence the behavior of amino acids in proteins?
+        How do charged and uncharged side chains influence the behavior of amino acids in proteins?
     subject: Biology
     url: /learn/biology/questions/how-do-charged-and-uncharged-side-chains-influence-the-behavior-of-amino-acids-in-proteins
 related_article3:
-    id: 165344
+    id: 165346
-    title: Describe the formation of disulfide bonds between cysteine residues.
+    title: >-
+        What are the structural components of a nucleotide?
     subject: Biology
-    url: /learn/biology/questions/describe-the-formation-of-disulfide-bonds-between-cysteine-residues
+    url: /learn/biology/questions/what-are-the-structural-components-of-a-nucleotide
 related_article4:
-    id: 165345
+    id: 165335
-    title: What is the significance of hydrophobic interactions among non-polar R groups in protein structure?
+    title: >-
+        How do charged and uncharged side chains influence the behavior of amino acids in proteins?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-hydrophobic-interactions-among-nonpolar-r-groups-in-protein-structure
+    url: /learn/biology/questions/how-do-charged-and-uncharged-side-chains-influence-the-behavior-of-amino-acids-in-proteins
 related_article5:
-    id: 165340
+    id: 165338
+    title: >-
-    title: What types of bonds and interactions contribute to the tertiary structure of proteins?
+        What is the significance of the unique sequence of amino acids in the primary structure of proteins?
     subject: Biology
-    url: /learn/biology/questions/what-types-of-bonds-and-interactions-contribute-to-the-tertiary-structure-of-proteins
+    url: /learn/biology/questions/what-is-the-significance-of-the-unique-sequence-of-amino-acids-in-the-primary-structure-of-proteins
 ---

 &nbsp;